life plan

 • What marketing platforms or systems do I want to simplify or scale?

-One of the most significant errors in goal-setting?
 Dreaming in big, bold strokes—but forgetting to zoom in.
-That’s where this step comes in: turning yearly dreams into the monthly direction.
+That’s where this step comes in: turning yearly dreams into a monthly direction.

 What has to happen each month to get me there?